-Use the below tools to improve your page speed.
+Use the below tools to improve a website's page speed.

-Automatically compress your CSS scripts and files into a much smaller size.
+Automatically compress CSS scripts and files to a much smaller file size.
 Minimizing the file size improves page speed.

-Check how many (and which type of) HTTP requests your web page makes.
-Reduce requests to improve page load times.
+Check how many (and which type of) HTTP requests a web page makes.
+Reduce requests to improve page loading times.

-Remove line breaks and unnecessary whitespace to minify web documents and reduce the file size.
+Remove line breaks and unnecessary whitespace to minify web files (ie. HTML), and reduce the file size.

 Check a web page for broken links, images, scripts, etc.. so you can replace/remove them from the page.